PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 <a><img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/gif-followLine.gif" width = "800" height = "auto"></a>

 The robot reliably follows the line.
-The distance between the line sensors were good enough for the robot to be "following" the line but not constantly repositioning itself; we wanted to maximize the forward moving time while turning only occasionally when the robot moved off the line.
+The distance between the line sensors was good enough for the robot to be "following" the line but not constantly repositioning itself; we wanted to maximize the forward moving time while turning only occasionally, when the robot moved off the line.

-Currently, the robot turns very sharply to reposiiton itself because we stop one wheel and move the other to create a turning motion.
+Currently, the robot turns very sharply to reposition itself because we stop one wheel and move the other to create a turning motion.
 Moving forward, we want to smooth the robot's readjustment so that it will not lose too much speed when readjusting.

 ### Figure-8

-To implement a figure-8 path, we built off the line-following code and added a conditional checking when both sensors hit a white line -- an intersection.
-Using an array, we created a map of where the robot should turn at an intersection to create a figure-8, with each element of the array indicating the direction to turn.
+To implement a figure-8 path, we built off the line-following code and added a conditional checking when both sensors hit a white line at an intersection.
+Using an array, we created a map of the sequence of turns the robot should take at each intersection to create a figure-8, with each element of the array indicating the direction to turn.
 The array is repeatable such that the robot will continuously move in a figure-8 formation.

 #### Video of robot Figure-8
 <iframe width="800" height="450" src="https://www.youtube.com/embed/mZf0CTAzZvA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>